Severson-Group/AMDC-Hardware/README.md

-# Advanced Motor Drive Controller (AMDC)
+# Advanced Motor Drive Controller (AMDC) Hardware

-This project was developed by Nathan Petersen during Spring 2018 for Eric Severson.

-## Background

 AMDC is a platform that provides relevent interfaces which can be used to control power electronics.
-Physically, AMDC is a PCB that acts as a carrier card for a PicoZed SoM.
+The AMDC hardware is a PCB that serves as a carrier card for a [PicoZed SoM](http://zedboard.org/product/picozed).

 The provided interfaces include:
-- 48 digital outout channels for driving 8 full inverters
+- 48 digital output channels (able to provide PWM signals for 8 three phase, two level inverters)
-- 16 analog input channels
+- 16 analog input channels (+- 15V differential input)
 - 24 channel general purpose I/O
 - Quadrature encoder input

 ![AMDC Block Diagram](amdc-block-diagram.png?raw=true "AMDC Block Diagram")

+## Background

+This project originated as @npetersen2's Independent Study project during Spring 2018, advised by Prof. Eric Severson.
+It is now actively maintained by the [Severson Research Group](http://severson.wempec.wisc.edu/) as a hardware platform for the AMDC system.
+Open source firmware is forthcoming.

 ## Repository Structure